The Best of Launceston – Introduction

 Also in our “The Best of Launceston” list for an upmarket meal we head to Stillwater that overlooks the Tamar River and opens all day every day from breakfast to dinner.
 Some of the dishes we were served here at a recent meal were excellent.
 They also have some very good accommodation here.

 If you are in Launceston and looking for a decent steak then there is nowhere better than Black Cow Bistro in the centre of town.
 Here the steaks are cooked as per your direction and the potato galette served with the steak is a welcome addition.
 We always start with the fresh oysters as they are always very fresh and from one of the best suppliers in Tasmania.
+The site has recently been sold to long term staff members so we will look forward to our next visit.

 For an informal snack you can drive out to the suburb of Kings Meadows to Fryed where they serve very good fish and chips to eat in at the couple of window benches or to take away.
 This fish is sourced from Kyeema Seafoods just up the road which is the best seafood outlet in Tasmania.